wezm/easycurses-rs/README.md

 ## License

-This project is released into the public domain vis [The Unlicense](https://unlicense.org).
+This project is released into the public domain via [The Unlicense](https://unlicense.org).
 You are free to use it however you like with or without attribution.
 If you wish to contribute to the project then you must add your contributions under the same license.